 - If the student's answer is incorrect, points can be deducted - the amount is determined by the instructor using the electronic grading key.

 - Students have three chances to enter the correct answer to the calculation before the answer is entered for them - when this occurs, students are instructed to use the entered number in future calculations.

-- An optional attendance grade can be awarded by the instructor (a grade simply for doing the lab).
+- An optional attendance grade can be awarded by the instructor (this is a grade simply for doing the lab).

-- Student observations can be turned in with the Instructor's Data Sheet.
-These observations are graded by the instructor and the grades are entered online and appear in the student's electronic lab report.
+- Student lab observations can be entered online during lab, or written on paper and turned in after lab where it is graded later by the instructor.
+This grade can be entered online and appear in the student's online lab report.

-- Finally, pre-lab and post lab assignments can be assigned and the grades from these can be pulled into the lab report - students can view one web page to see every graded component for the lab.
+- Finally, pre-lab and post lab assignments can be assigned and the grades from these can be pulled into the lab report - students can view a single web page to see every graded component for a lab.

 The General Chemistry lab manuals presently used at the university level are largely (60%) unpublished, internally produced manuals.
 It is evident that professors want to be able to customize chemistry labs to fit their students, university, time constraints, and personal options.
-LabBuilder accommodates professors in this manner by allowing them to customize the actual lab guides and procedures to fit their situation.
-And, in cases where internally produced manuals exist, the authors may be invited to add their labs to the LabBuilder collection with a per use royalty returned to the author (or the author's university).
+BuildALab accommodates professors in this manner by working with them to convert their labs to Chem21Labs.

 If you would like to view the online lab assignments as an instructor, use the ContactUs link at the top of this page.

 1 Domin D.S., (2007), Studentsâ€™ perceptions of when conceptual development occurs during laboratory instruction, The Royal Society of Chemistry, 8 (2), 140 - 152.